 Once you have established your wedding date.
-Check we are available for your wedding day by contacting Andrew on 0862404008, or complete the enquiry form on the contact page.
+Check we are available by contacting Andrew on 0862404008, or complete the enquiry form on the contact page.
 After you have confirmed your date is available, please fill out our booking form and send by post or email.
-We require a booking retainer (€350) to secure the date.
-Payment by bank transfer or Visa card.
+We require a booking retainer (€350) to secure the date exclusively for you.
+Payment by bank transfer, Revolut or Visa card.
 The balance is due a few days before the wedding day.

 Yes.
 We have Public Liability Insurance.
-Many venues and most locations, especially OPW properties, require your photographer to have insurance.
+Many venues and most locations, especially OPW properties, require proof the photographer has insurance.

-We start with the morning preparations, usually about 90 minutes before the ceremony and stay up to the dinner call for our standard packages but we can stay until first dance or so, if required.
+We start with the bridal preparations, usually about 90 minutes before the ceremony and stay up to the dinner call for our standard packages.
+We can stay late for the first dances, if required.

-We happily accept requests to photograph groups of family and friends.
+Yes, we happily accept requests to photograph groups of family and friends.
 A wedding is a good opportunity to get everyone together for a family photograph.
-Often it is best for a responsible person from each group to organize those individuals so that the group photos can be taken quickly.
-Leaving more time to celebrate the day.

-It varies, usually 500+ photographs on a USB card, from which to select your album pictures.
+It varies, usually 500+ photographs on a USB drive, from which to select your album pictures.
 You may also freely copy or make prints to share with your family and friends.

 Yes.
 We store the image files for at least seven years.

 No. But a Wedding Album has a greater degree of permanency than a hard drive or an iPad for example.
 As technology advances, what is amazing today will quickly be discarded.
-A printed album is designed to last many generations and does not need batteries!
+A printed album is designed to last many generations and does not need new firmware!
 The albums we offer from GraphiStudio have a lifetime warranty.